ClojureBridge/curriculum/outline/functions2.md

 > The other comparison functions are `>`, `>=`, `<`, `<=` and `not=`.
 > All but the last of these are used exclusively with numbers.
 > Like all Clojure functions, the comparison functions are used as
 > prefixes, so they can be a little tricky.
-Here's some examples:
+Here are some examples:
 {: ng-show="block21" .description}

 ```clojure